Ashpex/TipMate/README.md

 ## Compatibility

-The Tip Calculator requires at least Android 5 Lollipop.
++ The Tip Calculator requires at least Android 5 Lollipop.

-This app will work properly on devices without any Google service installed.
++ This app will work properly on devices without any Google service installed.

+## Other related resources

+You can easily use this site to calculate the tip without installing any app: [https://www.calculator.net/tip-calculator.html](https://www.calculator.net/tip-calculator.html)

+**Note**: I am not affiliated with this website.